GRAPHIC-Take Five: Party time in Beijing | Business

 GRAPHIC-Take Five: Party time in Beijing

-1/ PARTY TIME A gathering of China's Communist Party in Beijing is expected to pass a historical resolution laying the foundation for President Xi to serve an unprecedented third term.
+1/ PARTY TIME A gathering https://reut.rs/3bExDCT of China's Communist Party in Beijing is expected to pass a historical resolution laying the foundation for President Xi https://www.reuters.com/world/china/chinas-xi-cement-authority-l egacy-communist-party-resolution-2021-11-02 to serve an unprecedented third term.

-2/ PRICE GAUGING The U.S. consumer price index out on Wednesday, is forecast to have climbed 0.5% in October after a 0.4% rise in September as Americans paid more for food, rent, and other goods.
+2/ PRICE GAUGING The U.S. consumer price index out on Wednesday, is forecast to have climbed 0.5% in October after a 0.4% rise in September as Americans paid more https://reut.rs/3wif94l for food, rent and other goods.

 It has managed to unveil a tapering of monthly bond buys without triggering a market "tantrum."
 A strong inflation print that renews rate-hike talk could change that.
 3/ TRADE CROSSROADS

-Data on Sunday showed Chinese export growth slowed in October but beat forecasts helped by booming global demand ahead of the winter holiday season and an easing power crunch.
-A U.S. export slump has blown its trade deficit to record highs, so Tuesday's German data will be watched after August export volumes fell for the first time in 15 months.
-Finally, Monday may show semiconductor powerhouse Taiwan posting the 16th month of export growth.
+Data on Sunday https://www.nasdaq.com/articles/poll-chinas-oct-exports-likely-remain-strong-on-robust-global-demand-imports-surge-2021-11 will show whether Chinese power shortages slowed exports and if a cooling economy is hurting imports.
+A U.S. export slump has blown its trade deficit https://www.reuters.com/business/us-trade-deficit-jumps-record-high-september-2021-11-04 to record highs, so Tuesday's German data will be watched after August export volumes fell for the first time in 15 months.
+Finally, Monday may show semiconductor powerhouse Taiwan https://www.reuters.com/business/cop/taiwan-october-exports-set-rise-16th-straight-month-2021-11-03 posting a 16th month of export growth.

-4/ BEAT GOES ON European blue-chips reporting next week include financials Allianz, Aviva, and Zurich Insurance, drugmakers Merck and AstraZeneca, and steelmaker Arcelor Mittal.

-European stocks have never been higher and the latest slew of earnings could prove a catalyst for fresh peaks.
+European stocks have never been higher https://reut.rs/3whPIA7 and the latest slew of earnings could prove a catalyst for fresh peaks.
 Expectations for Q3 profit growth have surged to 57.2% year-on-year from 47.6% two weeks ago; so far almost 66% of companies have beaten expectations.
-The fear of missing out on the post-COVID-19 recovery and negative "real" bond yields help explain stock markets' resilience.
+The fear of missing out on the post COVID-19 recovery and negative "real" bond yields help explain stock markets' resilience https://www.reuters.com/business/global-markets-bonds-analysis-2021-10-29.
 But how long can the party last?
 After all, the pent-up profit recovery from the COVID-19 2020 recession is expected to slow in 2022.

-5/ HIKES ON OR OFF?
-World markets are often shaken up by investors switching between risk-on or risk-off.
-To mix things up, sentiment these days is being driven by a hike on/hikes off mindset.

-One day, it's about major central banks hiking rates soon (sell bonds, buy bank stocks), and the next, it's about them putting off tightening for as long as possible (buy bonds, send stocks to new record highs).
-The latter view currently dominates after the biggest central banks pushed back against aggressive rate-hike bets.
-The Bank of England just defied rate-hike expectations by keeping policy unchanged.
+One day, it's about major central banks hiking rates soon (sell bonds, buy bank stocks) and the next, it's about them putting off tightening https://reut.rs/3nWpAXB for as long as possible (buy bonds, send stocks to new record highs).
+The latter view currently dominates after the biggest central banks pushed back https://www.nasdaq.com/articles/feds-powell-and-ecbs-lagarde-to-markets%3A-hold-your-rate-hike-horses-2021-11-04 against aggressive rate-hike bets.
+The Bank of England just defied rate-hike expectations https://reut.rs/3BKmevR by keeping policy unchanged.

 But uncertainty over the rates outlook remains high.
 And that means the swing between 'hikes on' and 'hikes off' days could become the norm.
 Brace for more volatility.